hobby-engine/hobby-script/README.md

 A dynamically typed programming language designed for use in game development.
 Hobby Script is designed for use in the future Hobby Game Engine, although it is standalone as well.

 ### Features
-- No OOP
+- Lack of OOP
-- Blazingly average speed!!
+- Speed
+  - faster than Wren and Python, slower than Lua (on my machine)
+- Dynamic typing

 ## Building
 It should be as easy as cloning the repo and going: